How to draw a cat using a camera obscura. An alternative way to obtain precision.

 The dark room became a dark box that assisted in drawing.
-In the 17th and 18th centuries many well known artist used it including: Vermeer, Canaletto, Guardi, and Paul Sandby.
+In the 17th and 18th centuries many well-known artist used it including: Vermeer, Canaletto, Guardi, and Paul Sandby.
 Vermeer’s use of it was assessed from the camera like perspective of his paintings.
 People in the foreground were noticeably bigger.
-The use of a wide angle lens (to get in as much of the room as possible) must have been used as wide angle lenses allow a person to be near the camera and still in focus and in the image.
+The use of a wide-angle lens (to get in as much of the room as possible) must have been used as wide-angle lenses allow a person to be near the camera and still in focus and in the image.
 This creates a great sense of depth in the image and painting.

 How to recreate the use of old camera obscura methods with modern equipment?
 Digital images created by a camera can be projected onto any surface by a digital projector.
 The digital camera/digital projector combination is very similar the camera obscura of old in the finished result; a projected image onto a surface.
 In this case it would be projected onto a wall, I suspect.
 You can buy digital projectors on Amazon for £40+.

 There are alternatives, however, that preclude the need for the purchase or hire of a digital projector.
 Modern digital cameras can be plugged into a computer to allow manipulation of the image, uploading it to the internet or transmission to a television (with the right equipment).
-The resultant image on a television screen would be very much like a camera obscura image only better as it comes from the screen to you rather from behind you.
+The resultant image on a television screen would be very much like a camera obscura image only better as it comes from the screen to you rather than from behind you.
 This would make tracing it much easier.
 Although, using a conventional camera obscura it is possible to let the projected image pass through the paper and trace from that side.
-In other words the paper becomes like a transparency.
+In other words, the paper becomes like a transparency.